morlandi/django-htmx-forms/README.md

 # Javascript utilities

-A few utilities have been. included for convenience:
+A few utilities have been included for convenience:

 | Helper                                               | Purpose                                                                              |   |
 |------------------------------------------------------|--------------------------------------------------------------------------------------|---|